Second Corinthians

 of the Lord say so.
 If

-Christians have a speech problem: if they are not saying things that they ought
+Christians have a speech problem and if they are not saying things that they

-to be saying, maybe they have a need to do some repenting.
+ought to be saying, maybe they need to do some repenting.

 Paul said that the Corinthians had indignation.
-What indignation they had against sin.
+They had indignation against sin.
 They grieved at it.
-They
+They disliked

-disliked it.
-The people of the world enjoy the pleasure of sin for a season.
+it.
+The people of the world enjoy the pleasures of sin for a season.
+God hates

-God hates sin.
+sin.
 If you become rightly related to God, you will also.
-You will
+You will love the

-love the sinner, but you will hate the sin.
-Because they had sorrow at their
+sinner, but you will hate the sin.
+Because they had sorrow at their sin and

-sin and repented, the believers in Corinth had indignation at sin, and they had
+repented, the believers in Corinth had indignation at sin, and they had fear.

-fear.
-They had a fear of God, a reverence and respect for God, and they had a
+They had a fear of God, a reverence and respect for God, and they had a fear of

-fear of sin and the consequences of sin.
+sin and the consequences of sin.
 Watch out for the lies of the world.
+The world

-The world will keep telling you that there are benefits to the sinful, selfish,
+will keep telling you that there are benefits to the sinful, selfish, and

-and self-centered actions and life-styles that they pursue.
-But do not listen
+self-centered actions and life-styles that they pursue.
+But do not listen to

-to the lies.
-Have a fear of God, who punishes evil-doers and who brings to
+the lies.
+Have a fear of God, who punishes evil-doers and who brings to nothing

 Paul mentioned once again how greatly the hearts of the